10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Backend Requirements:

+1. You will create a backend server.

-1. You will `fork` and `clone` the [JSON Server Starter](https://github.com/10-3-pursuit/json-server-starter) to be deployed to render.com
+1. You will setup routes and database.

-1. You will create and add data to your JSON Server in order to have data that can load on to a view.
-We call this seeding the data.
+1. You will seed data into your database in order to have data that can load on to a view.

-1. You will place this data in two separate files as noted in the JSON Server Videos.
-The `db.json` file and the `originalData.json` file.

-1. A suggested maximum of two key/value pairs is allowed for your JSON data. **\*\*Note:** It is suggested you add your data and deploy your backend before coding the frontend.

-1. Reference these videos to understand how to seed your data: [JSON Server Videos](https://github.com/10-3-pursuit/10-3-resources/blob/main/json-server.md)
+1. A minimum of two tables will be needed for this project.

 ### EXTRA RESOURCES: